6 Exciting College Traditions in the US

 Kissing Bridge at Florida International University (Miami, Florida)

-While college traditions are usually upheld to mark academic achievements or instil school spirit, there are some that can be superstitious in nature.
+While college traditions are usually upheld to mark academic achievements or instill school spirit, there are some that can be superstitious in nature.
 Take Florida International University for example whose traditions include a romantic one: the Kissing Bridge.

 It all started in 1972 when it’s Modesto Maidique Campus opened – where the Green Library and the Ryder Business Building are connected by a bridge over a heart-shaped pond.
 Students began hanging around this pond with their significant others and would from time to time be caught kissing.
 It is claimed that lovers who share kisses on the bridge will be together forever.
 Occasionally, the site will be visited by returning couples to tell their stories.
 It is an intimate tradition that the FIU Alumni Association continues to this day by holding events with food and giveaways every Valentine’s Day.

-Wherever you may end up studying, it is important to keep in mind that college traditions are not mere events organised and imposed by the administration – they are a shared culture that largely relies on students enjoying it and passing it on to the next generation.
+Wherever you may end up studying, it is important to keep in mind that college traditions are not mere events organized and imposed by the administration – they are a shared culture that largely relies on students enjoying it and passing it on to the next generation.
 It serves to give institutions an identity that sets it apart from the rest, and some of the longest-standing traditions colleges have today reflect the burning passion the students celebrating them have for their alma mater.

 Guia Arevalo was raised in Dubai and graduated from the Far Eastern University in Manila with a Bachelor's in Business Administration.
 Piquing Guia's interest is never a challenge — she could be immersed in a documentary featuring anything from Chris Rock talking about African American hair to David Attenborough in a bee suit.
-In her spare time, she enjoys writing, being on Reddit, and learning graphic design.
+In her spare time, she enjoys writing, being on Reddit, and learning graphic design.;